 Where Your Body Holds What Your Mind Won't Say

-We are taught to live from the neck up.
-To think our way through problems, to talk about our feelings, to understand ourselves through narrative and analysis.
+We learn to think our way through problems, to talk about our feelings, to understand ourselves through narrative and analysis.
 And so when the body speaks, through pain, tension, tightness, numbness, or that heavy feeling we can't quite name, we either ignore it, medicate it, or explain it away as stress.

 These patterns are a guide, not a prescription.
 When I work with a client, it is intuition formed from experience that guides me, and dialogue that reveals the associations that particular sensations hold for you.
 It may be a memory, an emotion, a story.